mvandermade/handy-commando/FreeBSD.md

 - Now select a timezone (UTC isn't a timezone, but it is equivalent to UTC+0 timezone I guess.)
 - System configuration, (my thought it it writes to /etc/rc.conf where you can undo it)
 - Press SPACE for the following:
-  - ntpupdate
+  - ntpupdate (slows boot time about 30 seconds)
   - ntpd (because in my experience clock drift is quite a thing)
-  - moused (let's see what it does)
+  - moused requirement for KDE (in my case)
   - powerd
 - Press ENTER to commit System configuration
 - System Hardening, my pc isn't a server so choose what you think is best.